 Keith Papini: And they are ecstatic to have their mom home.
 When Tyler was reunited with Sherri, she started crying.
 Tyler then said to Sherri: You don’t cry when you’re happy, and my wife said: When you’re this happy, you cry.

 Keith Papini: When lights are off, when doors shut, when she hears certain sounds, I mean it’s it’s something that I don’t know how to deal with and we’ll need somebody who can help her thru that from a professional standpoint.
 I’m sure I’m going to have to reach out for something for some of my feelings as well.
 It’s not just a long road, I mean it’s we’ll.
 It’s something we’re never going to forget.

 Inexplicable references to “lights” and “doors” in a statement are often indicative of sexual activity.
-During this interview Keith Papini spoke many times and without reason about “doors” and “open doors”; words as “lights”; “lights off, doors, doors opening and closing” are possible linguistic indications of sexual activity including sexual abuse.
+During this interview Keith Papini spoke few times and without reason of “doors” and “open doors”; words as “lights”, “lights off, doors, doors opening and closing” are possible linguistic indications of sexual activity including sexual abuse.